 "You'll see things here that look odd, even antiquated."
 The tour guide said before noticing the colonel.
 "Hello."

-Tigh simply walked past him without saying anything.
+Tigh walked past him without saying anything.
 The tour guide continued with his tour's speech.
-"Uh, antiquated to modern eyes, like phones with cords, awkward manual valves, computers that, well, barely deserve the name.
+"Uh, antiquated to modern eyes, like phones with cords, awkward manual valves, computers that, well, are barely deserving of the name.
 It was all designed to operate against an enemy who could infiltrate and disrupt even the most basic computer systems.
 Galactica is a reminder of a time when we were so frightened by our enemies that we literally looked backward for protection…"

 Chief Tyrol turned around and saluted the CO.